shopware/shopware/src/Docs/administration/start-development.md

 ```
 As you can see the most important parts of a core template are wrapped inside Twig blocks.
 This gives you the possibility to override or append any of those blocks in your own plugin.
 Just like you are maybe already familiar with from frameworks like Symfony.

-Please beware that the custom build of Twig.js only contains the block feature to give you the power of making template driven changes without overriding the whole component template.
+Please note that the custom build of Twig.js only contains the block feature to give you the power of making template driven changes without overriding the whole component template.
 It does however not include features like `{% for %}` or `{% set %}`.
 Stuff like variables, for loops or modifiers are completely handled by Vue.js.
 Just think about it this way: You are looking at Vue.js Code with additional Twig blocks.

 ### Overriding a component